-Secretary Eads will notify you of the next Council meeting to present your bill.
+The Secretary will notify you of the next Council meeting to present your bill.

 Before voting on bills, the Council goes through a series of reports to summarize what's happened since the last meeting.
 After the Council moves into Secretary's Business, bills will be presented.

-Secretary Eads will introduce the bill, and allow you to present it from the podium.
+The Secretary will introduce the bill, and allow you to present it from the podium.
 Don't fret - it's easy.
 Just tell us what the bill is for, and give us some context.
 Try to foresee any questions and respond to them in your presentation.
 You only need to talk for a minute or two.

-After you present, President Akers will move to approve the funding, which will be followed by discussion amongst the Council.
+After you present, the President will move to approve the funding, which will be followed by discussion amongst the Council.
 Below are some sample questions.
 It might be helpful to look through and know the answers to the questions that apply.

 - If you represent a club or household, how many active members do you currently have?

 - What are your goals for the year, and how does this help achieve them?

 - If purchasing a long-term asset, where will it be stored, and how will you ensure it is maintained?

 - Have you requested any funding from SGA in the past?